-As Westwood's housing stock continues to age and housing needs and trends change, renovations and updates to existing single-family detached homes is needed to help keep and attract residents to the community.
-The unique character of Westwood and its prime location in the metropolitan area greatly influences demand.
+As Westwood's housing stock continues to age and housing needs of people.and trends change, renovations and updates to existing single-family detached homes is needed to help keep and attract residents to the community.
+The unique character of Westwood and its prime location in the metropolitan area drives demand.
+Homes in Westwood have been remodeled over the past several years to meet changing market demand.
+Remodeled structures should keep a compatible scale and character of the surrounding neighborhood homes greatly influences demand.
 The Plan encourages the creation of systems and programs that support the reinvestment in and improvements to the existing housing stock.